Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Outdoor Personal Reference Library

-This dates me, but I remember when my sergeant carried a map bag with field manuals to the field.
-When we had some dead time, the sergeant would conduct hip-pocket training.
-He would read or reference the manual for the tasks, conditions, and standards we were training on.
+This may date me, but I vividly recall when my sergeant would carry a map bag filled with field manuals during training.
+When we had downtime, he would conduct impromptu “hip-pocket training” where he’d pull out a manual to review the tasks, conditions, and standards for the skills we were working on.

 My library consists of four core parts.